PySimpleGUI/PySimpleGUI/readme_creator/readme.md

 ```

 In reality `Button` is in fact being called on your behalf.
 Behind the scenes, `sg.Ok` and `sg.Cancel` call `Button` with the text set to `Ok` and `Cancel` and returning the results that then go into the layout.
 If you were to print the layout it will look identical to the first layout shown that has `Button` shown specifically in the layout.

+### TTK Buttons & Macs

+In 2019 support for ttk Buttons was added.
+This gets around the problem of not being able to change button colors on a Mac.
+There are a number of places you can control whether or not ttk buttons are used, be it on MAc or other platform.

+TTK Buttons and TK Buttons operate slightly differently.
+Button highlighting is one different.
+How images and text are displayed at the same time is another.
+You've got options now that weren't there previously.
+It's nice to see that Mac users can finally use the color themes.

 ### Button Element Shortcuts
 These Pre-made buttons are some of the most important elements of all because they are used so much.
 They all basically do the same thing, **set the button text to match the function name and set the parameters to commonly used values**.
 If you find yourself needing to create a custom button often because it's not on this list, please post a request on GitHub. .
 They include: